nro111/Saphyre/README.md

 UI before the actual db write operation finishes.

 ## Application architecture overview
-This application utilizes a modular monolithic architecture with the following layers:
+This application utilizes a textbook modular monolithic architecture with the following layers:

 * Modules
   * User